Terminology Is The Realest!

 Well, the question is, why anyone wouldn’t?
 Let me explain you on an example as old as the translator’s world: a company which has translated a user manual will want to use the same technical terms on their website.
 As in ‘yeah, we want kind of the same but different for a tab ‘x’ here on a website’ 🙂 With terminology repository, you have a full base vocabulary available after finishing the first project – all ready to use.

 In short – use terminology repository in your translations!
-It easily provides you with consistent company documentation and as we all know, consistency is the key, especially when it comes high quality brands.
+It easily provides you with consistent company documentation and as we all know, consistency is the key, especially when it comes to high-quality brands.

 The translation editor simply shows terminology proposals, but a client can also ‘block’ certain terms and phrases, and these are as well displayed in the same window under a proper category.